How to Become a Speech Therapist in Oklahoma

 You’ll need to have a bachelor’s degree in order to apply to a master’s program.
 If your bachelor’s degree isn’t in speech-language pathology, you’ll need to complete fundamental prerequisites before beginning the graduate program.
 These usually include:

-You’ll also need to have an excellent undergraduate GPA and GRE scores in the 30th percentile in order to be accepted into a graduate program.
+You’ll also need to have competitive undergraduate GPA and GRE scores in the 30th percentile in order to be accepted into a graduate program.

 After completing prerequisites, you’ll begin core courses.
-Core coursework will usually include the following topics:
+Core coursework covers the following topics:

 You’ll also be able to choose a number of electives, which focus on more specialized areas of SLP.
 These courses might include:

-You’ll also need to complete a 400 clock hour practicum in order to graduate.
-Through the practicum, you’ll learn to screen, evaluate, assess, and diagnose patients and well as develop treatment plans and administer therapy.
+You’ll need to complete a 400-clock-hour practicum in order to graduate.
+Through the practicum, you’ll learn to screen, evaluate, assess, and diagnose patients, develop treatment plans, and administer therapy.
 You’ll be supervised in all of your activities by a licensed SLP.

 Step 2.
 Complete a Nine-Month Clinical Fellowship